natelaclaire/cis438/syllabus.md

 It is the students' responsibility to submit Homework Assignments on or before the due date and complete the Final Project by the last day of the course.

-Students may upload late homework assignments for two weeks with a ten–point deduction for each week.
-After two weeks, the homework assignment will no longer be accepted and a grade of “0” will be posted to the gradebook.
+Students may upload late homework assignments with a ten–point deduction for each week.

 If you miss the final project, you will have an opportunity to make it up only if you have a documented, legitimate excuse and will almost certainly need to request an Incomplete grade.
 Otherwise, you will not receive credit for the final project.